Idiopathic pulmonary fibrosis: Diagnosis

+Recent developments indicate a potential benefit of positron emission tomography (PET) for diagnosis of IPF if suitable radiotracers are applied.
+Since IPF is driven by transforming growth factor beta (TGF-β), cellular mechanisms that enhance the interstitial TGF-β concentration are also a key factor for IPF development.
+The likely most important activator of TGF-β is αvβ6-integrin, which releases TGF-β from its latent form.
+Hence, αvβ6-integrin has been recognized earlier as a potential prognostic biomarker for IPF.
+Radiopharmaceuticals targeting αvβ6-integrin have thus been proposed for diagnosis of IPF by means of PET/CT imaging.
+The tracer 68Ga-Trivehexin showed an uptake of SUVmax = 5.53 in fibrotic lung tissue and enabled a differentiation between fibrotic and non-fibrotic lung areas in PET/CT images.
+68Ga-Trivehexin yielded clear PET signals in IPF lesions which were PET-negative using the standard metabolic PET tracer 18F-FDG.

 Differential diagnosis

-Recognizing IPF in clinical practice can be challenging as symptoms often appear similar to those of more common diseases, such as asthma, chronic obstructive pulmonary disease (COPD) and congestive heart failure (www.diagnoseipf.com).
+Recognizing IPF in clinical practice can be challenging as symptoms often appear similar to those of more common diseases, such as asthma, chronic obstructive pulmonary disease (COPD) and congestive heart failure.
 The key issue facing clinicians is whether the presenting history, symptoms (or signs), radiology, and pulmonary function testing are collectively in keeping with the diagnosis of IPF or whether the findings are due to another process.
 It has long been recognized that patients with ILD related to asbestos exposure, drugs (such as chemotherapeutic agents or nitrofurantoin), rheumatoid arthritis and scleroderma/systemic sclerosis may be difficult to distinguish from IPF.
 Other differential diagnostic considerations include interstitial lung disease related to mixed connective tissue disease, advanced sarcoidosis, chronic hypersensitivity pneumonitis, pulmonary Langerhan's cell histiocytosis and radiation-induced lung injury.

 Classification

 Idiopathic pulmonary fibrosis (IPF) belongs to a large group of more than 200 lung diseases known as interstitial lung diseases (ILDs), which are characterized by the involvement of the lung interstitium, the tissue between the air sacs of the lung.
 IPF is one specific presentation of idiopathic interstitial pneumonia (IIP), which is in turn a type of ILD, also known as diffuse parenchymal lung disease (DPLD).

 The 2002 American Thoracic Society/European Respiratory Society (ATS/ERS) classification of IIPs was updated in 2013.
 In this new classification there are three main categories of idiopathic interstitial pneumonias (IIPs): major IIPs, rare IIPs, and unclassifiable IIPs.
 The major IIPs are grouped into chronic fibrosing IPs (this includes IPF and non-specific interstitial pneumonia [NSIP]); smoking-related IPs (i.e. respiratory bronchiolitis–interstitial lung disease [RB-ILD] and desquamative interstitial pneumonia [DIP]); and acute/subacute IPs (i.e. cryptogenic organizing pneumonia [COP] and acute interstitial pneumonia [AIP]).

 The diagnosis of IIPs requires exclusion of known causes of ILD.
 Examples of ILD of known cause include hypersensitivity pneumonitis, pulmonary Langerhan's cell histiocytosis, asbestosis, and collagen vascular disease.
-However, these disorders frequently affect not only the interstitium, but also the airspaces, peripheral airways, and blood vessels.
+However, these disorders frequently affect not only the interstitium, but also the air spaces, peripheral airways, and blood vessels.